 What does HYOH mean?

-Loosely defined, it means enjoy your journey and let others enjoy theirs.
+In it’s idealize meaning, loosely defined, it means a way to enjoy your journey and let others enjoy theirs.
 As long as your journey does not impose upon anyone else, it does not matter how fast or slow you go, or what gear you take or even what route you decide upon.
-HYOH means to best enjoy the journey based upon your own personal safety, comfort and fun levels.
+HYOH means to best enjoy the journey based on your own personal safety, comfort, and fun levels.

 There are discussions about what is the one, true, correct and absolute way to hike.
 Obviously, people don’t mean HYOH, they really mean HIKE MY HIKE – DAMN IT!